andreaspeters/flexpacket/README.md

 Flexpacket will save every Mail you opened automaticly therefore you can read it whenever you want.
 Just open the Mail window in FlexPacket and you will find all these mails.
-I test it with OpenBCM and I have no idea if it's working also for PBBS systems.
+I test it with OpenBCM and I have no idea if it's working for PBBS systems.
 Please gave me feedback.

 ![clipboard_20250412125929.bmp](vx_images/clipboard_20250412125929.bmp)